glennblank/rvg/README.md

 python lexasm.py assembles a lexicon of words with syntactic categories corresponding to productions in the grammar.
 In vesion 01, the lexicon is wh.lex

 ### Dependencies
+rvg.py reads gramasm.pkl and lexicon.pkl, which gramasm.py and lexasm.py assemble from source code in wh.syn and wh.lex, respectively.
+Grammars and lexicons can be edited in a text editor and reassembled, though for version 0.1, wh.syn and wh.lex are hard-wired into grqmaasm.y and lexasm.py.

 gramasm.py and lexasm.py use PLY, a Python implmeentation of YACC as a tokenizer of RVG grammars and lexicons.
 See https://github.com/dabeaz/ply

 ### Running